 So, how do you get rid of the flu naturally?
 Home remedies for the flu include vitamins C and D, herbal supplements, essential oils, probiotics and eating healthy.
 Try these flu natural remedies to help relieve your symptoms.

 1. Vitamin C (1,000 mg 3–4x daily)

 Vitamin C helps with immune system function and boosts white blood cells.
 Research shows that vitamin C has shortened the duration of colds and can decrease the number of colds in physically active people.
 (4)

-- Vitamin D is produced in the body by sunlight and regulates the expression of over 2,000 genes, including those of the immune system.
+Vitamin D is produced in the body by sunlight and regulates the expression of over 2,000 genes, including those of the immune system.
 Unfortunately, up to 90 percent of people are deficient in vitamin D. (5a) Recent research shows that low vitamin D levels are linked to higher rates of cold, flu and respiratory infections.
-(3)
+(5b)